zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (p: :zeek:type:`raw_pkt_hdr`)

-   Generated for every packet Bro sees that have a valid link-layer header.
+   Generated for every packet Zeek sees that have a valid link-layer header.
 This is a very very low-level and expensive event that should be avoided when at all possible.
 It's usually infeasible to handle when processing even medium volumes of traffic in real-time.
 That said, if you work from a trace and want to do some